DiamondLightSource/dodal/docs/user/tutorials/get_started.rst

 They include motors in the experiment hutch, optical components in the optics hutch, the synchrotron "machine" and more.

 The following example creates a fictitious beamline `w41`, with a simulated twin `s41`.
-`w41` wishes to monitor the status of the Synchrotron and has a AdAravisDetector `s41` has a simulated clone of the AdAravisDetector, but not of the Synchrotron machine
+`w41` needs to monitor the status of the Synchrotron and has a AdAravisDetector.
+`s41` has a simulated clone of the AdAravisDetector, but not of the Synchrotron machine.

 ```python
 from dodal.beamlines.beamline_utils import device_instantiation